 Local Scholarships--Local clubs and organizations offer some scholarships, but these are not available until the senior year (often these do not become available until the 2nd semester of the senior year.)
 Examples: Junior Service League, Kiwanis Club of Shawnee, Gladys Gibson Scholarship, Shawnee Regional Hospital Scholarship, etc.

 Grants: FAFSA (Many times these awards are still referred to as Pell Grants.)
 Students can receive money based on family income by completing the FAFSA or Free Application for Student Aid.
 This is a government form that can only be completed by high school seniors after Jan.
 1st of the year they plan to begin college.
-(For the 2013 graduating class, the form cannot be submitted until Jan.1st of 2013.)
 Many families will earn to much to qualify for grant money (money that does not need to be paid back), but most will qualify for student loans through the FAFSA application.

 Essay Contests There are often essay contests for students in 9, 10, 11, and 12th grades.
 The dollar amount fluctuates and depends on the sponsoring group.
 Some are national scholarships, and students are competing with thousands of students from across the nation.
 Some are state-wide, so the pool of applicants drops.
 Essays are time consuming, and students need to determine how much time they have to devote to essay contests.
 Hint: Essay contests have strict requirements.
 Students may be disqualified for not double spacing an essay.
 Be attentive to every detail in the requirements.